Hemiboeckella powellensis

 Hemiboeckella powellensis is a zooplankton copepod of which only four of its kind have ever been observed.
 "Hemiboeckella" refers to this genus being similar to Boeckella, whilst "powellensis" refers to Lake Powell in Western Australia, the region it is endemic to.

+It was first described in 1979 by Ian Albert Edgar Bayly.

-Its existence was initially recorded in May and June 1977, and has not been observed since.
+Its existence was initially recorded in May and June 1977, and it has not been observed since.

 Description

 Hemiboeckella powellensis is a small crustacean that ranges from 0.67 to 1.16mm.
 Like all crustaceans, it has a segmented exoskeleton.
 It also has a copepod's characteristically round shaped body.
 The head consists of two setae on the anterior face, along with segmented maxillipeds.
 Protruding from its anterior, there are two antennae that are longer than its abdomen, with another smaller antennule.
 It has nautical eye, a characteristic trait of copepods.
 However, it does not appear to be used as a visual aid.
 It has four legs that are segmented three times, along with a curved claw on its right side near its head, and a much shorter exopodite limb on its left.
 Said claw contains small spines on the inside, a trait shared with species such as Karukinka fueguina and Hemiboeckella searli.
 The rear end (urosome) is slimmer than its body, a trait consistent with most copepods.

 Since there have been no observed females, the sex differences are unknown.
 However, it is a defining trait of species within the Hemiboeckella genus to have significant differences between the genders.